shivharis/turtlebot3_wiki/docs/source/sbc_software.rst

 Install the ROS and packages (Burger and Waffle)
 ------------------------------------------------

 ..
+WARNING:: The following contents correspond to ``SBC`` (your Raspberry Pi or Intel® Joule™) which TurtleBot3's main computer.
+You should never apply the following to your TurtleBot3 Remote PC (your desktop or laptop PC).

+..
 NOTE:: It takes about 2 hours to install the following ROS and TurtleBot3 related packages.
 This depends on your network environment.

 .. image:: _static/logo_ros.png
     :align: center
     :target: http://wiki.ros.org

-Install the `ROS`_ by using a simple installation script file.
+``SBC``: Install the `ROS`_ by using a simple installation script file.

 .. code-block:: bash